sainnhe/khn/content/first-step/setup-your-code-editor.md

 In this section, we will discuss how to setup a development environment using Vim or VSCode, both need to configure a language server and install a bookmark plug-in.

 > [!IMPORTANT]
-> If you are using VSCode in a host machine and runs a Linux distro or FreeBSD in a VM or a container, you may need to set up [VSCode Remote Development Suite](https://code.visualstudio.com/docs/remote/remote-overview) to allow VSCode to access the development environment via SSH.
+> If you are using VSCode in a host machine and running a Linux distro or FreeBSD in a VM or a container, you may need to set up [VSCode Remote Development Suite](https://code.visualstudio.com/docs/remote/remote-overview) to allow VSCode to access the development environment via SSH.
 >
 > Since VSCode's Remote SSH Extension doesn't officially support FreeBSD, it requires some extra tricks to get it working.
 You can refer to [this gist](https://gist.github.com/mateuszkwiatkowski/ce486d692b4cb18afc2c8c68dcfe8602) to do this.